-Day-to-day responsibility for the management of credit risk resides with the front office departments and responsibility for second line review, challenge and oversight is with the Credit Risk Management ("CRM") department, which is organisationally independent from the front office departments, and the Risk Analytics Group ("RAG") which is responsible for the design of new credit risk management models.
-Daily credit risk reports are prepared for Senior Management and trading departments using the Group's in house and vendor systems with on-going deliveries of enhancements to prevailing risk methodologies/reporting to ensure that the Group adheres to the changing general regulatory guidelines/recommendations.
+Day-to-day responsibility for the management of credit risk resides with the front office departments and responsibility for second line review, challenge and oversight is with the Credit Risk Management ("CRM") department which is within the Risk department.
+The Risk Analytics Group ("RAG") is responsible for the design of credit risk management models.
+Daily credit risk reports are prepared for Senior Management and front office departments using the Group's in house and vendor systems with on-going deliveries of enhancements to prevailing risk methodologies/reporting to ensure that the Group adheres to the changing general regulatory guidelines/recommendations.